Linezolid: Resistance

 Acquired resistance to linezolid was reported as early as 1999, in two patients with severe, multidrug-resistant Enterococcus faecium infection who received the drug through a compassionate use program.
 Linezolid-resistant Staphylococcus aureus was first isolated in 2001.

 In the United States, resistance to linezolid has been monitored and tracked since 2004 through a program named LEADER, which (As of 2007) was conducted in 60 medical institutions throughout the country.
 Resistance has remained stable and extremely low—less than one-half of one percent of isolates overall, and less than one-tenth of one percent of S. aureus samples.
 A similar, worldwide program—the "Zyvox Annual Appraisal of Potency and Spectrum Study", or ZAAPS—has been conducted since 2002.
 As of 2007, overall resistance to linezolid in 23 countries was less than 0.2%, and nonexistent among streptococci.
 Resistance was only found in Brazil, China, Ireland, and Italy, among coagulase-negative staphylococci (0.28% of samples resistant), enterococci (0.11%), and S. aureus (0.03%).
 In the United Kingdom and Ireland, no resistance was found in staphylococci collected from bacteremia cases between 2001 and 2006, although resistance in enterococci has been reported.
 Some authors have predicted that resistance in E. faecium will increase if linezolid use continues at current levels or increases.
 Nevertheless, linezolid continues to be an important antimicrobial agent with near-complete activity (0.05% resistance).

 Mechanism

 The intrinsic resistance of most Gram-negative bacteria to linezolid is due to the activity of efflux pumps, which actively "pump" linezolid out of the cell faster than it can accumulate.

 Gram-positive bacteria usually develop resistance to linezolid as the result of a point mutation known as G2576T, in which a guanine base is replaced with thymine in base pair 2576 of the genes coding for 23S ribosomal RNA.
 This is the most common mechanism of resistance in staphylococci, and the only one known to date in isolates of E. faecium.
+However, subsequent research has demonstrated that enterococci can also readily acquire resistance to oxazolidinones (primarily linezolid) and other last-resort antibiotics through the horizontal gene transfer of antibiotic resistance genes.
 Other mechanisms have been identified in Streptococcus pneumoniae (including mutations in an RNA methyltransferase that methylates G2445 of the 23S rRNA and mutations causing increased expression of ABC transporter genes) and in Staphylococcus epidermidis.